Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ### Part B: Take-Home Lab

 For each task:
-1. Create and run the required Python script.
+1. Create and run the required Python script in VS Code.
 3. Take a screenshot that clearly shows:
    - The code in the editor.
    - The program output in the terminal.